ExtensionOp Contract

 Failure signature

 • An implementer that does not supply a stable family_id breaks op interning across graph builds.
-Symptom: every call to builder.add_op with the “same” extension creates a fresh node, exploding memory and defeating CSE.
+Symptom: every call to builder.add_operation with the “same” extension creates a fresh node, exploding memory and defeating CSE.

 • An implementer whose payload_hash disagrees with payload_eq breaks HashMap-keyed caches.
 Symptom: AD caches return wrong cotangents or miss.

-• An implementer whose registered AD rule emits an Extension whose family has no registered AD rule gets ADRuleError::Unsupported on the next AD pass.
+• An implementer whose AD rule emits an Extension whose family has no rule in the active ExtensionRuleSet gets ADRuleError::Unsupported on the next AD pass.

 5. Identity, hashing, equality